Highland Lodge is a design-led country estate within walking distance to Aberfeldy, a typical Highland town with a very artsy feel to it.

 Please tell us more about the estate.

-We bought the estate 8 years ago.
+We bought the estate 12 years ago.
 In addition to Carskiey House and Shore Cottage, there are a further five habitable dwellings.
-There is a wonderful cottage where the shepherd lives, the manager’s house — he is the third generation of the same family looking after the place — the Lodge at the bottom of the drive, the Flat a newly restored artist's studio situated in a woodland setting overlooking Strone burn, and Strone Cottage, a wonderful, remote cottage, 3 miles away up the glen.
+There is a wonderful cottage where the shepherd lives, the manager’s house — he is the third generation of the same family looking after the place — the Lodge at the bottom of the drive, the Artist's Studio situated in a woodland setting overlooking Strone burn, and Strone Cottage, a wonderful, remote cottage, 3 miles away up the glen.
 It’s a brilliant place to go for a picnic: an indoor one by candlelight or outdoors with a bonfire.

 What was your inspiration to buy the estate and rent the house and cottage to holiday guests?